rickkk856/ImageNet-Datasets-Downloader/README.md

 # ImageNet Downloader

+06 July 2021 - #Updated to windows usage

 This is ImageNet dataset downloader. **You can create new datasets from subsets of ImageNet by specifying how many classes you need and how many images per class you need.**
 This is achieved by using image urls provided by ImageNet API.